Recursively-Constrained Partially Observable Markov Decision Processes: Constrained POMDPs

-In C-POMDPs, the constraint $V^\pi_C(b_0) \leq \hat{c}$ is imposed on the POMDP optimization problem as formalized below. \begin{problem}[C-POMDP Planning Problem] Given a C-POMDP, compute policy $\pi^*$ that maximizes total expected reward in Eq.~\eqref{eq: total reward} from initial belief $b_0$ while the total expected cost vector in Eq.~\eqref{eq: total cost} is bounded by $\hat{c}$, i.e.,
+In C-POMDPs, the constraint $V^\pi_C(b_0) \leq \hat{c}$, where $\leq$ refers to the component-wise inequality, is imposed on the POMDP optimization problem as formalized below. \begin{problem}[C-POMDP Planning Problem] Given a C-POMDP, compute policy $\pi^*$ that maximizes total expected reward in Eq.~\eqref{eq: total reward} from initial belief $b_0$ while the total expected cost vector in Eq.~\eqref{eq: total cost} is bounded by $\hat{c}$, i.e.,

 \end{problem}